DrOgres/sjgurps4e/README.md

 <li>TODO - Beutification and Layout optimization - 80% complete</li>
 <li>TODO - DR locations and values</li>
 <li>TODO - add fields to spell items for extra data</li>
+<li>TODO - update weapon items with damage formula to facilitate roll generation</li>
 <li>TODO - add info and layout items to the rolldown for owned items</li>
-<li>BUG - Roll-down on items appears at end of list rather than under </li>
 <li>TODO - verify all strings have been localized</li>
 <li>TODO - add money to the sheet somewhere </li>
 </ul>